On this page we give you details of how to get to and from Chiang Mai Train Station by the various forms of transport available in the city.

-A reasonable price to the train station is 30 - 40 THB per person, but as a foreigner it might be hard to get the driver to agree on that price and may ask for as much as ask as much as 100 - 150 THB pp.
+A reasonable price to the train station is 30 - 40 THB per person, but as a foreigner it might be hard to get the driver to agree on that price and they may ask you for as much as 100 to 150 THB per person.

 To take a Red Car: just hail one of them / tell the driver your destination / go to sit in the rear / when arriving at your destination ring the buzzer / get off and pay the driver.